microsoft/adfsWebCustomization/centeredUi/README.md

 ## Getting Started

 We will break the deployment of this feature into two parts.
 First, the style sheet to create a consistent look-and-feel.
 Second, the JavaScript to create a front-end paginated experience.
+You can choose if you wish to deploy one or both.

 ## Getting Started - Style Sheet Deployment